 Experienced Attorneys Getting The Compensation You Deserve

-If you’ve suffered an injury from being hit by vehicle while walking, running or jogging, contact our Buffalo pedestrian accident lawyers to fight for you.
+If you’ve suffered an injury from being hit by a vehicle while walking, running, or jogging, contact our Buffalo pedestrian accident lawyers to fight for you.

 These are just a few of the many questions that typically bombard a pedestrian if they are fortunate enough to survive the accident.
-Given the severity of the consequences, it is essential that the injured pedestrian or his family retain one of our experienced Buffalo pedestrian accident lawyers immediately.
+It is essential that the injured pedestrian or their family retain one of our experienced Buffalo pedestrian accident lawyers immediately.

 What to Do After an Accident